danielpatrickhug/entity_error_identification_suite/README.md

 # Entity Error Identification Suite

 - This is a Module for detecting concatenation and fragmentation errors for spacy pipeline NER predictions given gold standard entities.
-- Module based of NERror: https://github.com/HindsightTechnologySolutions/NERror
+- Module based off NERror: https://github.com/HindsightTechnologySolutions/NERror
 - Use en_core_web_md to see frag errors for test data
 - TODO:
     - add granular concatenation error detection and logging.